pradnyanim18/COVID-19-Protein-Sequence-Analysis/README.md

 # COVID-19-Protein-Sequence-Analysis
-S Protein Sequence Analysis and Visualization
+## S Protein Sequence Analysis and Visualization:

 We have identifed how S protein was mutated over the last one year.We divided our data into quarters .
 We parsed our data and used different approaches to analyse